NappingPiglet/dicecloud-v2-guide/documentation-for-properties/damagemultiplier.md

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.

+## Hidden Values

+Note that all values listed here can only be accessed using the `#damageMultiplier.<valueName>` syntax from a child of the property.

+### name

+Returns the name of the damage multiplier.

+### value

+Returns 0.5 if the damage multiplier is set to resistance, 0 if it is set to immunity and 2 if it is set to vulnerability.